sveltejs/svelte-devtools/README.md

 2. Open `about:debugging` in firefox.
 Click "Load Temporary Add-on" and choose the generated zip file.

 ### Chrome

+Svelte DevTools is still under review for chrome.
+However pre-packaged archives can be downloaded from the releases page.

 1. Download the `zip` archive from the release page and unpack it.
 2. Open chrome and navigate to `chrome://extensions/`.